“The world will little note nor long remember…” the other Gettysburg address.

-On everything from ancient Greece, and the Pilgrims, to the honored dead, Edward Everett filibustered for two hours – all without notes.
+On everything from ancient Greece and the Pilgrims to the honored dead, Edward Everett rambled for two hours – all without notes.
 The program for the ceremonial event claimed this to be The Gettysburg Address.
 In a diary entry, he later noted the President expressed his gratitude.

-Lincoln’s participation in the ceremony was to consecrate “…these grounds to their sacred use.”
-He then ascended the podium and delivered his own concisely crafted, three-minute, Four Score and Seven address.
+Lincoln’s participation in the ceremony was merely to consecrate “…these grounds to their sacred use.”
+But then he ascended the podium and delivered a concisely crafted, three-minute, Four Score and Seven address.

-And with an eloquence few would soon forget, he reminded everyone that the new nation was conceived in Liberty, and “…dedicated to the proposition that all men are created equal.”
-But also that the “great task” before them was an “unfinished work”.
+And with an eloquence few would soon forget, he spoke of their new nation “…conceived in Liberty and dedicated to the proposition that all men are created equal.”
+But he also reminded everyone that the “great task” before them was an “unfinished work”.

 Earlier that year, Lincoln had freed the slaves.
 Well… some of the slaves.

 Using the war powers of Commander in Chief, Lincoln’s Emancipation Proclamation freed those slaves held by territories in violent rebellion against the nation.

 Freeing all of them would require the agreement of two-thirds of Congress and three-quarters of the states, resulting in a Constitutional amendment.

 Put another way… had the southern states not gone to war with the United States, they would not have lost their slaves: No war, no Emancipation Proclamation, no Thirteenth Amendment.